dani-t-codes/super-galactic/README.md

 #### By Danielle Thompson

 ## Description
 While a solar year lasts 365 on planet Earth, no planet in our solar system shares the same solar year length.
-This application determines both a user's age and life expectancy for Earth, Mercury, Venus, Mars, and Jupiter.
+This application determines both a user's age and life expectancy for the planets Earth, Mercury, Venus, Mars, and Jupiter.

-Life expectancy is calculated based on death probabilities according to Farr's death rate method: qx = Mx / (Bx + (Mx/2)) where Mx = number of deaths at age of x to under x+1 years in the reported period; Bx = average population aged x to under x+1 in the base period; qx = death probability from age x to x+1.
+Earth life expectancy is calculated based on death probabilities according to Farr's death rate method: qx = Mx / (Bx + (Mx/2)) where Mx = number of deaths at age of x to under x+1 years in the reported period; Bx = average population aged x to under x+1 in the base period; qx = death probability from age x to x+1.
 Relevant demographic data includes:
 * Current age
 * Calendar year
 * Country